geoguit/libs-hit/README.md

 Sends data to Australian Liberal Party sites.

 # Todo
-The Northern Territory CLP and
+The Northern Territory CLP and reCaptcha research on the NSW, Victoria, and Tasmania sites.

 # Setup
 Run the following command to install the necessary Python libraries: